belikejishu/Smart-Canteen-NGOs-Food-Waste-Management-using-Predictive-Analysis-Python-Django-SQL/README.md

 # Smart-Canteen-NGOs-Food-Waste-Management-using-Predictive-Analysis-Python-Django-SQL
 Smart Canteen & NGOs: Food Waste Management Using Predictive Analysis This project is a web-based application aimed at streamlining food ordering processes while addressing food waste management by connecting hotels/restaurants with NGOs to redistribute surplus food.
-Built using Python, Django, and SQLite, the system improves operational efficiency, reduces food wastage, and enhances user experience through predictive analysis and a dynamic recommendation system.
+Built using Python, Django, and MySQL, the system improves operational efficiency, reduces food wastage, and enhances user experience through predictive analysis and a dynamic recommendation system.
 ________________________________________
 Key Features
 Customer Module